Sun, Sea, Sand and Cervezas

 Platja Sant Sebastia

 Quieter than the main strip, Sant Sebastia stretches up to the right (if you’re looking out to sea) of Barceloneta towards the sail-shaped Hotel Vela at the end of the peninsula.
-A popular spot with nudists.
-Has got busier in recent years with the development going on.
+Once a quiet spot popular with nudists, it has got busier in recent years with the development going on.

 Platja Passeig Maritim

 Platja Passeig Maritim, underneath the street of the same name, is to all intents and purposes considered part of Barceloneta.
 It is a little wider than Barceloneta itself and slightly less claustrophobic, but you will still need to hustle for some towel space.

 Platja Nova Icaria

 A favourite with Barcelona’s young and deeply bronzed locals, this is where you’re most likely to have cheesy Spanish house music blasted at you from a cheap stereo.
 Gets very crowded.

 According to Barcelona’s official website, Bogatell attracts the oldest sunbathers in the city, making it a more mellow beach experience.
 Although the many chiringuitos blasting out party tunes tells a different story.
 A table tennis table is on hand if you fancy a bit of ping pong in between dips.
-In recent years has become a favourite spot for amateur volleyball players who set up their own nets here.
+In recent years has become a favourite spot for volleyball players who set up their own nets here.

 Platja Mar Bella

-Mar Bella beach is popular with nudists (it has a designated nudist section, conveniently located behind some reed-topped rocks) and gay and lesbian visitors, and being a fair distance from any metro stop (Poblenou is the closest) it has a bit more of a local vibe – many sunbathers come by bike.
+Mar Bella beach is popular with nudists (it has an unofficially designated nudist section, conveniently located behind some reed-topped rocks) and gay and lesbian visitors, and being a fair distance from any metro stop (Poblenou is the closest) it has a bit more of a local vibe – many sunbathers come by bike.
 It also has some lively chiringuitos and is also popular with volleyball players.

 Platja Nova Mar Bella